Welcome to the product documentation team! We’re delighted that you’re interested in contributing to our site.

 Besides the output considerations, we aim for readability.
-Keep your writing at a 9th or 10th grade (U.S.) reading level.
-That reading level is the equivalent of a Flesch reading ease score of 60 or higher.
+Keep your writing clear and your sentences short.
+Our editorial guidelines call for sentences no longer than 26 words and a Flesch reading ease score of 60 or higher.
 This helps our fluent English-language readers to get what they need fast, without having to study.
 And it alleviates pain for our audience members who don’t read English well, or who prefer another language.

 Authoring content in markdown

 Write your content in GitHub-Flavored Markdown.
 Markdown is easy to use and to remember.
 To get you started, we’re providing a few pointers for getting your article just right.
 Our markdown spec does not allow raw HTML, even though GitHub-Flavored Markdown does.
 Do not use raw HTML in your source–stick with markdown.
 The Mastering Markdown reference is one we find very useful.

 Code samples, inline commands, and output examples

 There are two ways to mark up code examples and commands: